awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-maintenance.md

   For more information about Step Functions, see the *[AWS Step Functions Developer Guide](https://docs.aws.amazon.com/step-functions/latest/dg/)*\.

-This means you can use Maintenance Windows to perform tasks like the following on your selected targets:
+This means you can use maintenance windows to perform tasks like the following on your selected targets:
 + Install or update applications\.
 + Apply patches\.
 + Install or update SSM Agent\.